cobbzilla/mobiletto/README.md

 ## Source
 * [mobiletto on GitHub](https://github.com/cobbzilla/mobiletto)
 * [mobiletto on npm](https://www.npmjs.com/package/mobiletto)

+## Installation
+Install using `npm` or `yarn`.
+You probably want the `lite` version that does not include all the translated README files:

+    npm install mobiletto-lite
+    yarn add mobiletto-lite

+If you really want the README files in every language, get the full version:

+    npm install mobiletto
+    yarn add mobiletto

 ## Quick Start
 A short example using the mobiletto `s3` driver.